Hoosier hysteria: College basketball

-Hoosier Hysteria may have its roots firmly planted in the high school game, but the college tradition brings its own depth to Indiana's passion.
+Hoosier hysteria may have its roots firmly planted in the high school game, but the college tradition brings its own depth to Indiana's passion.
 In NCAA Division I basketball, Indiana's colleges and universities have a storied past.
-Big Ten rivals Purdue University and Indiana University are the most notable, with national and conference championships to boast.
-Smaller schools such as the University of Notre Dame, Indiana State University, Ball State University, Butler University, the University of Evansville, IUPUI, Purdue Fort Wayne, and Valparaiso University add to the mix.
+Big Ten rivals Purdue University and Indiana University and the University of Notre Dame are the most notable, with national and conference championships to boast.
+Smaller schools such as Indiana State University, Ball State University, Butler University, the University of Evansville, IUPUI, Purdue Fort Wayne, the University of Southern Indiana, and Valparaiso University add to the mix.
 Vincennes University boasts an outstanding national tradition in the junior college ranks.
-And in Division II St. Joseph's, University of Indianapolis and University of Southern Indiana have added their own successes to the legend of Indiana basketball.
-Wabash College won the Men's Division III NCAA Championship in 1982 and their 1905 24-0 team was considered World Champions; DePauw University and Manchester College were Div III National Finalists.
-It is safe to say that the terms "Final Four" and "March Madness" have grown out of the tradition of Hoosier Hysteria.
+And in Division II St. Joseph's and the University of Indianapolis have added their own successes to the legend of Indiana basketball.
+Wabash College won the Men's Division III NCAA Championship in 1982 and their 1905 24–0 team was considered World Champions; DePauw University and Manchester College were Div III National Finalists.
+It is safe to say that the terms "Final Four" and "March Madness" have grown out of the tradition of Hoosier hysteria.